Heavenston/unix_sockets_tests/README.md

 sent to the server, which has given unique ids to each clients to print the received messages.

 ### StreamEpoll
-Same as StreamConnected but instead of a non-blocking io loop it uses epoll for the server
+Same as StreamConnected but instead of a non-blocking io loop it uses epoll for the server.
+Also uses epoll client-side to receive messages and print them

 # How to compile
 This project uses cmake to generate the build files: